EXPLAINER-Beijing hints at looming pressure on Hong Kong courts

 Any such appeal could build pressure in Beijing for an eventual re-interpretation of Hong Kong court rulings in the case, which could effectively limit the power of Hong Kong courts.
 Such action, while not unprecedented, would further add to local anger over perceptions that Hong Kong's freedoms and autonomy are being eroded by Beijing's meddling.

-Hong Kong's leader Carrie Lam said on Tuesday that as the court had yet to finalize its order she couldn't comment, but said her government would monitor developments and consider its next move.
+Hong Kong leader Carrie Lam said on Tuesday that as the court had yet to finalize its order she couldn't comment, but said her government would monitor developments and consider its next move.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)